 On January 1, 2016, the District entered into an Amended and Restated Facilities Construction, Funding and Service Agreement with Town.
 The responsibility for setting, collecting and spending the development fees passed from the District to Town.
 Prior to this Amendment, the District's Board of Directors originally approved an annual \$500 increase.
-In 2016 Town did not take any action to increase fees.
-As a result, the 2016 development fees remained the same as 2015 and were paid to Town after March 3, 2016.
+In 2017 Town did not take any action to increase fees.
+As a result, the 2017 development fees remained the same as 2015 and 2016.